• Experimental Tuesdays: From the Archives, Curated by Aidan T. Collins

 UWM Union Cinema 2200 E. Kenwood Blvd., Milwaukee, WI

-Arts Center Lecture Hall 2400 E. Kenwood Blvd., Milwaukee, WI
+Zelazo Center for the Performing Arts, Room 250 2419 E. Kenwood Blvd., Milwaukee, WI

 Kenilworth Square East 2155 N. Prospect Ave., Milwaukee, WI

 The Department of Film, Video, Animation & New Genres at UWM’s Peck School of the Arts welcomes young filmmakers to develop their skills at a week-long day camp this summer!
-Choose from two comprehensive experiences: film camp (with optional overnight accommodations) and advanced film camp.
-Both camps include hands-on workshops and sessions led by practicing artists and professors, so participants gain knowledge from experienced professionals.
+This camp, with optional overnight accommodations, includes hands-on workshops and sessions led by practicing artists and professors, so participants gain knowledge from experienced professionals.